duke-malaria-collaboratory/TaylorLabHARDAC_tutorial/docs/newUserHardac.md

     - Either through VPN or by being on campus

-- Open the Terminal app on a macOS
+- Open the command line interpreter with a UNIX shell on your computer

 Type the following: